Below are the answers to some of the most common questions about our Open Days.

 Simply bring your registration confirmation email with you either on your phone or as a print out.
 It contains a QR code so you'll be able to check-in quickly.

 Yes.
 The check-in area will be in the Oastler Building along with the Information Fair.
-A printed programme will be available for you to collect when you check-in on the day, which includes details of campus tour times and talks.
+A printed programme will be available for you to collect when you check-in on the day, which includes details of campus tour times, talks and rooms.
 You can also enjoy some free refreshments before you head out onto campus.

 We have no limit on the number of visitors attending with you.
 Children can accompany parents, however, we ask that if you are attending a presentation and they get restless that you wait outside the room so other visitors are not disturbed.